Document Guide — Police Clearance

 警察証明書 / 渡航証明書 · Keisatsu Shomeisho / Tokoh Shomeisho

 The Japanese police clearance certificate (keisatsu shomeisho, 警察証明書) is a public document issued under the name of the Commissioner General of the National Police Agency, certifying the absence of criminal records in Japan.
 Internationally, it is referred to as Police Clearance Certificate or Certificate of No Criminal Record.
-It may be requested for USCIS green card and naturalization applications, UKVI Settlement and ILR, Singapore ICA Permanent Residence, New Zealand visa and residence-related procedures, Philippines international marriage and long-term visas, and other long-term residence or immigration-related procedures in the supported jurisdictions.
+It may be requested for U.S. immigrant visa, U.S. Embassy / NVC submission, K visa, state licensing, UKVI Settlement and ILR, Singapore ICA Permanent Residence, New Zealand visa and residence-related procedures, Philippines international marriage and long-term visas, and other long-term residence or immigration-related procedures in the supported jurisdictions, depending on the case type and receiving authority instructions.

 The certificate is classified as a public document under Japanese law, eligible for direct apostille from the Ministry of Foreign Affairs (MOFA).
 However, it is uniquely issued sealed in an official envelope; breaking the seal may affect public document integrity and may cause receiving authorities to decline the document.
 Our office handles this constraint through a seal preservation protocol from receipt through MOFA apostille, certified translation, and international shipment to the destination authority.